niteshbalusu11/BOS-Commands-Document/README.md

 This command is used to make a keysend payment using a node's pubkey.

 - Arguments:
-  - `pubkey`: Enter the pubkey of the node you want to make a payment to.
+  - `pubkey or lnurl`: Enter the pubkey of the node you want to make a payment to You can also enter an lnurl or lightning address to pay to.
 - Flags:
   - `avoid`: When paying via keysend you can set to avoid a node by entering a public key or a specific channel by entering a channel ID.
 You can also avoid multiple nodes/channels by using the avoid flag multiple times.
 You can also use a `bos tag` (more on this in a separate command below) to avoid a group of nodes or channels by grouping them together.
   - `out`: Keysend out from a specifc peer of yours so the first hop is through that peer.